Croissant Bread Pudding

 This recipe is also a great way to use leftover or stale croissants.
 I usually buy my croissants from Costco which has a great deal for a dozen and they are amazing fresh, but after a couple of days, they lose their appeal and no one in my family wants to eat them anymore.
 So a recipe like this gives them a refresh and saves them from going into the garbage.

+To reheat the whole dish – Place the casserole dish in the microwave for 1-2 minutes until warm or loosely tent with aluminum foil and reheat in the oven at 350F for 10-15 minutes until warm.
 This croissant bread pudding is an indulgent treat, yet so simple to make.
 The texture is soft and custard-like.
 The taste is rich and buttery with notes of vanilla and a hint of almond extract.
 I do recommend adding in some of your favorite berries and nuts.
 The tartness of the berries pairs well with the richness of the croissants.
 The nuts add a nice crunch to contrast the softness of the pudding.
 Both additions add another layer of flavor and texture to an already tasty treat.

 This croissant bread pudding is a perfect breakfast treat.
 It’s warm, rich and buttery with a soft-silky texture.

 - 5–6 croissants, cut into 1″ cubes (enough to fill your 2.5 qt baking dish)

 - 2 cups (500ml) milk